scotje/jscott-newton/README.md

 ## Installation

-1. Checkout this repository (or fork and then checkout your fork):
+1. Clone this repository (or fork and then checkout your fork, which is the recommended approach):

-		git checkout git://github.com/scotje/newton.git my_blog
+		git clone git://github.com/scotje/newton.git my_blog

 1. Install dependencies: